-"DiPOLE 100" (alias "Bivoj"), a fully diode pumped solid state laser (DPSSL) designed and constructed at STFC's Central Laser Facility (CLF) at Rutherford Appleton Laboratory, was delivered under contract to the HiLASE Centre in the Czech Republic.
-In mid-December 2016, it achieved its full design performance, operating at an output energy of 100 J per pulse at 10 Hz (1 kW) for over 1 hour without operator intervention.
+"DiPOLE 100" (alias "Bivoj"), a full diode-pumped solid-state laser (DPSSL) designed and constructed at STFC's Central Laser Facility (CLF) at Rutherford Appleton Laboratory, was delivered under contract to the HiLASE Centre in the Czech Republic.
+In mid-December 2016, it achieved its full design performance, operating at output energy of 100 J per pulse at 10 Hz (1 kW) for over 1 hour without operator intervention.

 The 1 kW achievement follows the announcement last month of a 45 MEuro strategic collaboration between the Czech Institute of Physics, who operate HiLASE, and STFC, to create a new Centre of Excellence for the application and development of DPSSL systems.